Documentation

 Amazon SQS (Simple Queue Service) is a message queue used to record processing orders on one side, and to retrieve these orders for processing on the other.

 If you have correctly configured the SQS connection parameters, Temma automatically creates an object of type \Temma\Datasources\Sqs.
-By convention, we'll assume that you've named this connection sqs in the temma.json file (see configuration documentation).
+By convention, we'll assume that you've named this connection sqs in the etc/temma.php file (see configuration documentation).

 The connection is then available in the controller by writing: